FAQ

 Some of Prophesee products are able to record IMU (Inertial Measurement Unit) data along with the sensor native data stream.
 This IMU is not part of our sensors but is mounted on another board (Invensense MPU-9250) within some of our EKVs.
 Until version 2.0.0, IMU was supported in Metavision, but this feature was not leveraged by any of our partner’s camera, so we decided that supporting it was not relevant for us and we removed it since version 2.1.0 of Metavision SDK.

 If you want to read IMU data with the latest version of Metavision, you will have to program your own events decoder.
-In that case, check our Knowledge Center page on IMU format.
+Some guidance to do so are stated as well on the aforementioned KC page.

 Programming